assertis/url-mapper/README.md

-# url-mapper
+# Go URL Mapper

-Package mapping query string to struct using reflection.
+Package mapping query string to struct using reflection and tags.
-Mapper supports optional validation of input values through tags.
+Support for optional validation of input values.

 Example: